litmuschaos/litmus-docs/website/docs/concepts/chaoshub.md

 ## Summary

-You can select one of the chaos faults and can examine the fault details.The fault page consists of all the important details like the description of the fault, a tutorial video, the maintainer of the fault, etc.
+You can select one of the chaos faults and can examine the fault details.The fault page consists of all the important details like the description of the fault, a tutorial video, the maintainer of the fault etc.
 You can also find the Experiment URL URL, RBAC URL, and the ChaosEngine yaml URL of the fault.
 These yaml URLs are required for the creation of Custom Chaos Experiments.